sergey-chukhno/-GUI_ncurses_C_programming/README.md

 - Arrow keys to navigate
 - Enter to select
-- ESC to go back
+- Tab to switch focus
 - /command syntax for special commands

 ## Server Commands